networkx/nx-guides/content/applications/goodwillhunting.md

 ## Searching the solution space

-Armed with a procedure for generating irreducible trees, the original problem should be solvable with a bit of elbow grease.
+The original problem should now be solvable with a bit of elbow grease.

 But what if we didn't know how many examples we were looking for?
-In other words, what if we didn't know *at the start* that there are 10 homeomorphically irreducible trees of order 10?
+In other words, what if we didn't know *at the start* that there are 10 homeomorphically-irreducible trees of order 10?

-For that matter, just how hard is this problem anyway?
+For that matter, just how hard *is* this problem anyway?
 How "rare" are irreducible trees?

-We could get a much better sense of the problem if we had some idea of the solution space; i.e. the number of potential solutions.
+We could get a much better sense if we had some idea of the solution space;
+i.e. the number of potential solutions.
-In the context of our problem, that boils down to answering "how many nonisomorphic trees of order 10 exist?"
+In other words, we're wondering how many nonisomorphic trees of order 10 exist?

-The [OEIS](oeis.org) is an excellent resource when face with questions like this, and indeed [A000055][oeis_a000055] has exactly what we're looking for.
+The [OEIS](https://oeis.org) is an excellent resource when faced with questions like this, and indeed [A000055][oeis_a000055] has exactly what we're looking for.

 [oeis_a000055]: https://oeis.org/A000055